happy5214/aliquot-family-trees/README.md

 This dataset is a repository of aliquot family trees.
 The data here comprise the terminations and merges of sequences that do not go above 1,000,000.
-It is sorted into four folders based on termination/merge type: Cycles, Open, Perfect, and Primes.
+It is sorted into five folders based on termination/merge type: Cycles, NotOpen, Open, Perfect, and Primes.
 Due to size limits, Open and Primes are further sorted based on prime or sequence start number into a tree of subfolders.
 Open has two sublevels and Primes has three, splitting the files into groups of ten-thousands or thousands, respectively.

-The data files are in GraphViz format, and are named as follows:
+The data files are in GraphViz format, and are named in the form "#.txt", where "#" is:

-* #.txt (sequences terminating at this prime or perfect number)
+* # is prime or a perfect number: sequences terminating at this number
-* #.txt (sequences merging into the open sequence starting at this number)
+* # is the start of an open sequence: sequences merging into this sequence
-* #.txt (sequences merging into the cycle with this as its lowest number)
+* # is in a cycle: sequences merging into this cycle (# is the lowest number)
+* #.txt is in NotOpen: branch of a closed sequence starting at this number

 Utility scripts
 ---------------